TheRickyZhang/Astro-Portfolio-Workshop/README.md

 ## Commands

-Ensure you run these from within each project folder (Done, Start).
+Ensure you run these from within each project folder (Patch-N).

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |